rabestro/jetbrains-academy-hypermetro/README.md

 ## Used Technologies

 The project is written in Java 17.
+For parsing JSON file with metro map used library Google Gson.
+Additionally I used Spring Core and Lombock libraries.

+## Tests

+### Functional Test
+The project includes one functional test from JetBrains Academy.
+This test is used to check the solution and accept the project.

+### Unit Test
+In addition to the functional test, I wrote unit tests using Spock Framework 2.